Dasun Shanaka: All-round ability

 He was re-called for the one-off T20I against India in September 2017.
 Shanaka was out LBW for nought in the match and did not bowl.
 India won the match by 8 wickets.

 During the second Test against India, Shanaka was found guilty of changing the condition of the ball.
 The incident was caught on cameras and informed to the match referee David Boon by on-field umpires as well as the third umpire.
-By being found guilty, Shanaka was fined with 75% of his match fee and handed three demerit points.
+By being found guilty, Shanaka was fined 75% of his match fee and handed three demerit points.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 Shanaka was included in the ODI squad for South Africa series in 2018.
-However, he did not include in the playing Xi in the first three matches.
+However, he was not included in the playing XI in the first three matches.
 In the fourth ODI against South Africa on 8 August 2018 at Pallekele Cricket Stadium, Shanka top-scored with 65 off 34 balls, which marked his maiden ODI fifty.
 The innings witnessed 4 fours and 5 huge sixes with a strike rate of 191.
 Shanka along with Thisara Perera breakneck seventh-wicket stand of 109 runs to lift Sri Lanka to pass 300+ in a rain-hit day.
 During the fielding, Shanaka took the wicket of Reeza Hendricks and was involved in the run out of JP Duminy.
 Sri Lanka finally won the match by 3 runs, by the D/L method, which was their first win against South Africa after 11 consecutive losses.
-For his all round match-winning performances, Shanaka was adjudged man of the match.
+For his all-round match-winning performances, Shanaka was adjudged man of the match.